hatcherfang/Tools/README.md

 # tools
-some tools for easy to work
+- function: some tools for easy to work
+>>1. regular express to batch processing string